 How To Fix A Cracked LCD Screen On Phone?

-A cracked LCD display is another matter as the replacement will be more expensive.
-In this case, you will probably want to talk to the dealer or take it to the repair store.
-They can replace the LCD screen and get your phone back in order, although you will want a free estimate first.
+A cracked LCD on phone scrren display is another matter as the replacement will be more expensive.
+In this case, you will probably want to talk to the dealer to fix the cracked screen or take it to the repair store.
+They can put back the LCD screen replacement and get your phone back in order, although you will want a free estimate first.

 A cracked phone screen can be annoying, but a broken LCD screen needs to be fixed quickly before the damage can spread.
 Knowing what to do and where to go can help you when facing a broken screen for your iPhone or Android.